caislcsc/cs/README.md

-CAISL Computer Science Club for year 2016/2017
+CAISL Computer Science Club 2016/2017
 ======================================

 Hi!
 Welcome to the Computer Science Club.
 In this afterschool activity we teach various courses, some of which include game development, cyber security, and mathematics simulations.
 We are also a friendly place that can help you improve your programming skills.
 Below you can find information to orient yourself and challenges to solve!